Shire of Sherwood: Sporting clubs

-Military Aspects
+Military aspects

 There was a negative response by local residents to a powder magazine established in the mid-1880s near the Brisbane River at Sherwood where ammunition was stored on behalf of the then Queensland Navy.
-This area was mostly on the river side of what is now known as Magazine Street Sherwood.
+This area was mostly on the river side of what is now known as Magazine Street in Sherwood.
 It was revealed that the magazine contained 6632 pounds of powder including filled cartridges, and 18,000 rounds of ammunition.
-The magazine continued to concern the local community until its removal during the World War 1.
+The magazine continued to concern the local community until its removal during the World War I.

 During the Boer War in South Africa, two local volunteers, Sergeant Robert Edwin Berry and acting-Corporal John MacFarlane died during manoeuvres against the Boers in the Transvaal.
 The first war memorial in the shire was erected in the grounds of St. Matthew's church cemetery in their honour.

 Since 1904, the Sherwood Shire Council developed parkland on the main road at Graceville.
 In 1919, the council designated this area a memorial park in commemoration of those who had died in World War 1.
 Two rows of trees, each tree remembering of one of the fallen, formed an avenue from the main road to a granite obelisk designed by Islay Bennett.
 The honour roll recorded the names of 51 servicemen and one nursing sister.
 The shire residents subscribed £255 towards the erection of the memorial with the collection organized by Ethel Lidgard.
 Lieutenant Maurice Little, severely wounded at Gallipoli, unveiled the memorial on 29 November 1920.

-On the corner of Ipswich and Oxley Roads, the Sherwood Shire Council erected an statue of an Australian soldier mounted on a pedestal as a memorial, where the names of fifteen servicemen from Oxley killed in action were inscribed.
+On the corner of Ipswich and Oxley Roads, the Sherwood Shire Council erected a statue of an Australian soldier mounted on a pedestal as a memorial, where the names of fifteen servicemen from Oxley killed in action were inscribed.
 The shire council honoured two of these servicemen, Privates R. Price and M. Enright, by naming two nearby streets after them.
 It was unveiled on Saturday 12 February 1921 by the wife of Cecil Elphinstone, Member of the Legislative Assembly for Oxley.
 Today, the Oxley War Memorial sits on the crest of a ridge on the corner of Oxley Road and Bannerman Street in Oxley.

 In 1919, six returned servicemen founded the Sherwood sub-branch of the Returned Soldiers and Sailors Imperial League of Australia, with Maurice Little as president.
 It was one of several hundred sub-branches of the League formed throughout Australia, its national membership peaking at 114,700 by 1919.The League encouraged sub-branch membership to preserve the memory of those who had died in war, care for the needs of the sick and injured and their dependants, and to support one another on their return to civilian life.